 - Get a van that is in a lower insurance grouping.
 The larger and heavier the van then the higher the insurance group and the more expensive it’ll be for coverage.

 - Get the best security systems that you can afford for your vehicle.
 This will pay for itself over time in reduced premiums

 - Try and park your van in a locked garage overnight, or at least in an enclosed driveway (rather than out in the street)

 - If you can wait until you reach the age of 25 before you drive a van.
 That’s because insurance is always higher for younger drivers (regardless of the vehicle type); age 25 is the cut-off point.
 Insurance gets less expensive after this milestone birthday.

-- If you need breakdown cover too then it can pay to take it out at the same time as your insurance policy in order to benefit from a discount from the insurer.
+- If you need breakdown coverage too then you can pay to take it out at the same time as your insurance policy to benefit from a discount from the insurer.

 - Don’t ask for named drivers to be put on the insurance policy as this will increase the cost of your monthly premiums considerably (especially if they are under 21).